Araucano88/Home/README.md

 Homepage URI  | Description
 ------------- | -------------
 http://www.jaimeramirez.ch/home  | This is the Landingpage/Startpage.
-Like we know it all from a Webpage. http://www.jaimeramirez.ch/about  | On this part of the Webside you can find information about me and my life. http://www.jaimeramirez.ch/about | On this part of the Webside you can find information about me and my life http://www.jaimeramirez.ch/education http://www.jaimeramirez.ch/education/bfh http://www.jaimeramirez.ch/education/feusi| On this part of the Webside you can find http://www.jaimeramirez.ch/experciences/swisscom/campus_ambassador http://www.jaimeramirez.ch/experciences/swisscom/it_security_intership | In the part education you can find information about my school career.
-Also you can find information about my work experience. http://www.jaimeramirez.ch/interested_in http://www.jaimeramirez.ch/interested_in/hobbies http://www.jaimeramirez.ch/interested_in/sport http://www.jaimeramirez.ch/interested_in/it | The part /interested_in gives space for my hobbies and things wicht interest me. http://www.jaimeramirez.ch/contactme | The part /contactme ist like my bussines card. http://www.jaimeramirez.ch/links | On the /links page there is space for further information which I like to link.
+Like we know it all from a Webpage. http://www.jaimeramirez.ch/about | On this part of the Webside you can find information about me and my life http://www.jaimeramirez.ch/education http://www.jaimeramirez.ch/education/bfh http://www.jaimeramirez.ch/education/feusi| On this part of the Webside you can finde information about my school career http://www.jaimeramirez.ch/experciences/swisscom/campus_ambassador http://www.jaimeramirez.ch/experciences/swisscom/it_security_intership | On this part of the Webside you can find information about my work experience. http://www.jaimeramirez.ch/interested_in http://www.jaimeramirez.ch/interested_in/hobbies http://www.jaimeramirez.ch/interested_in/sport http://www.jaimeramirez.ch/interested_in/it | On this part of the Webside you can find information about my hobbies and things wich interest me. http://www.jaimeramirez.ch/contactme | On this part of the Webside you can find any information about me to contact me.
+It is like an bussines card. http://www.jaimeramirez.ch/links | On this part of the Webside you found links wich I like to link.

 ## Design my own IRI patterns other solution
 comming soon